Momentum-Team-9/momentum-team-9.github.io/_posts/2021-09-16-fe-use-local-storage.md

 By **Friday or Saturday** your app should have the following features:
 - Register for a new account or Login to an existing account
-- Create, Edit and Delete questions (if the user is authenticated)
+- Create and Delete questions (if the user is authenticated)
 - Show a list of questions (for authenticated and unauthenticated users)
 - Show user information (questions asked, username, etc.) on a profile or dashboard
 - Implement routing with React Router

 By **Monday** your app should have the following features:
 - Auth token is saved in local storage